 COVID-19 Monoclonal Antibody Treatments

 Monoclonal antibody treatment is recommended for some people who have tested positive for COVID-19.
-There are currently two available treatments.
-Casirivimab and imdevimab (also known as Regeneron) must be given together.
-Bamlanivimab is given alone.
-These treatments are allowed by the U.S. Food and Drug Administration (FDA) under an Emergency Use Authorization (EUA) while clinical studies continue to look at their usefulness and safety.
+There are currently two available treatments. ncluding REGEN-COV (casirivimab and imdevimab, administered together), and bamlanivimab and etesevimab, administered together These treatments are allowed by the U.S. Food and Drug Administration (FDA) under an Emergency Use Authorization (EUA) while clinical studies continue to look at their usefulness and safety.

 Monoclonal antibody treatments may be suitable for COVID-19 positive individuals who: